ellisrobertsx/South-East-Asia/README.md

 - Background image of ha long bay
 - User must answer all 3 questions correctly for the form to submit

+### Planning Stage
+- The purpose of this site is to give fellow backpackers the best places to go in Both Thailand and Vietnam.
+Through personal experience i have reccomended the best places to go and thigs to do, also giving a link to the best hostel to stay
+- I wanted to make the site and simple to use as possible, the navbar and hyperlinks make the site very user friendly and easy to navigate
+- I believe this site will be useful for anyone travelling to either Thailand or Vietnam

 ### Existing Features